 - Share your own story in order to make it okay for others to do the same.
 There's no way people on the front line will feel vulnerable if you act like you're invincible.
 Our Leadership Storytelling Guide will help you share your own experience in a way that's empowering and inclusive. - Normalize mental health in everyday conversations.
-Check in with your team about their mental health and well-being during team meetings or one-on-ones. - Create space for group discussions about mental health and support options.
-Invite people to participate if and when they feel comfortable doing so.

-- Understand, practice and model self-care.
+Check in with your team about their mental health and well-being during team meetings or one-on-ones. - Create space for group discussions about mental health and support options. - Have an open-door policy.
+Let your team know they can come to you when they need support.
+It will help them feel supported and let you know if there is a way you can assist them directly or direct them to professional care. - Understand, practice and encourage self-care.
 Self-care is a valuable, protective factor that you should be prepared to encourage for others and demonstrate yourself. - Treat time off for mental health reasons the same way you do for other sick leave.
-Make it a policy and make sure your teams know about it.

-- Practice supportive conversations.
+Make it a policy and make sure your teams know about it. - Practice supportive conversations.
 Our Conversation Guide for Managers offers tips to prepare, conversation starters, language do's and don'ts and ways to keep the dialogue going. - Get to know the mental health needs of your team.
 Set up one-on-one meetings or anonymous surveys to ask about sources of stress in the workplace and challenges accessing treatment.
-You can adapt this tool, developed by One Mind at Work and Quantum Workplace, for questions to ask your employees.
-You can also complete the Mental Health at Work Index to receive an objective assessment of the maturity of your organization's programs, and where to prioritize your efforts going forward. - Designate a wellness space in your workplace.
+You can adapt this tool, developed by One Mind at Work and Quantum Workplace, for questions to ask. - Designate a wellness space in your workplace.
 Regular breaks help people build resilience and perform at their best.
 A calm room where employees can go, lock the door if possible (and hang a sign saying the room is use) can help them recharge.